wbyjake/Andrudis-QuestManiac/README.md

 * Weapon mastery quests for OP-SKS, SKS, SV-98, and PM pistol variants will reward incomplete weapon builds

-* Some hideout assistant quest handovers are outdated for current hideout requirements
+* Some hideout assistant quest handovers are outdated for current hideout requirements (I would recommend deleting the bundle and adding something like MoreCheckmarks by VIPkiller17)